-Every December, usually on the first Monday, the Department of Classics hosts its annual program of readings and songs in the spirit of the season, conducted entirely in Latin (with some readings in Greek and Sanskrit).
+Every December, on the second Monday following Thanksgiving, the Department of Classics hosts its annual program of readings and songs in the spirit of the season, conducted entirely in Latin (with some readings in Greek and Sanskrit).
 (English translations of the readings will be provided for those whose spoken Latin may be a little rusty.)
 This popular event begins at 8:00 p.m. in the historic First Baptist Church in America, 75 North Main Street, Providence.
-Admission is free; street parking is available; the event lasts a little more than an hour; all are welcome.
+The Latin Carol Celebration is free and open to the public.
+It lasts a little over an hour and street parking is available.

 Variously named, the Latin Carol Celebration has been held in several locations, but the format has remained remarkably the same.
 The audience sings carols in Latin, while members of the Brown University family read passages from ancient texts, some from the Bible, in the original languages or in Latin translation.
 Originally labeled a "Service," more recently the term "Celebration" has been adopted, both because celebratio is more easily understood by the Latin-less and because the event was never intended primarily as a worship service.